Jacob Eisenhuth 1 2

 3. Census in 1850 in Rush Twp., Schuylkill, PA.
 5 The 1850 census recorded Jacob Isenhuth, laborer, 58; Lydia, 56; Lydia, 20; Jacob, 18; Mary, 16; Benjamin 13; and Margaret, 10.
 Also in the home is Jacob's father Barnard Eisenhuth, 87; Thomas Heiser, teamster, 25; and Jacob's son, Barnard, laborer, 29; with his wife Catharine, 21; and their daughter Mary Alice, 2.
 Everyone was born in Pennsylvania.

-4. Court: Jacob Eisenhuth and his brother-in-law Jacob Beacher were involved in a Pennsylvania Supreme Court case over land purchased in Schuylkill County. in 1858 in Philadelphia, Philadelphia, PA.
+4. Court: Jacob Eisenhuth and his brother-in-law Jacob Beacher were involved in a Pennsylvania Supreme Court case over land purchased in Schuylkill County.
+In 1858 in Philadelphia, Philadelphia, PA.
 6 Error to the Common Pleas of Schuylkill county

 This was an ejectment by Alexander F. Glass, Samuel Shober, Frederick Shober, William Roberts and James Cummings against John McBarron, Jacob Eisenhuth, James Taggart and Wayne Myers, for a tract of land in Rush township Schuylkill county containing 412 acres 91 perches.